RoyIvia/devops-cloud-portfolio/05-docker/README.md

 - `docker run` → creates and starts a container
 - `docker push` → uploads image to a registry

----

 ## Core Docker Objects

 ### Dockerfile
-Defines the instructions to build an image.
+Defines the instructions/comands to build an image.

 ### Images
 - Read-only templates
 - Built in layers
-- Optimized for reuse and caching
+- Optimised for reuse and caching

 ### Containers
 - Running instances of images
 - Ephemeral by default

----

 ## Installing Docker (Ubuntu)